Difference Between Vtach and Vfib

 Ventricular Fibrillation (Vfib) is an emergency medical condition that leads to cardiac arrest.
 There are certain causes of Vfib including myocarditis, drowning, severe body infection, heart disorder or failure, etc.

-This condition usually triggers heart failure, but one can find a way to treat this issue with proper treatment and measures.
+This condition triggers heart failure, but one can find a way to treat this issue with proper treatment and measures.

 Comparison Table